jlaurellax/data_science_portfolio.github.io/_posts/2021-06-09-Finding-Prime-Numbers-With-Python.md

 The smallest true Prime number is 2, so we start by creating a range of numbers between 2 and what we set above as the upper bound, in this case 20.
 We use n+1 because the range logic is not inclusive of the upper limit of 20.

-Instead of using a list, we use a set.
-The reason for this is that sets have some special functions that will allow us to eliminate non-primes during our search.
+Instead of using a list for the range, we'll use a set.
+This is because a set has special functions that allow us to eliminate non-primes during our search.
 You'll see what I mean soon.

 ```ruby
 number_range = set(range(2, n+1))
 ```

 Let's also create an object that stores any primes we discover.
-A list works well for storing multiple items in a single variable.
+We'll use a list for this because a list works well for storing multiple items in a single variable.

 ```ruby
 primes_list = []